 Cycle Friendly Communities

-The Cycle Friendly and Sustainable Communities Fund is now closed for 2014!
+The Cycle Friendly and Sustainable Communities Fund 2015/16 is NOW CLOSED

 The purpose of the Cycle Friendly and Sustainable Communities Fund (CFSCF) is to support groups to encourage cycling in their community and to deliver a sustainable cycling project.